-For claims where overdue alimony, maintenance, child support pensions, medical expenses or employee payments are involved, or in other urgent matters, courts may issue a preliminary enforcement order.
-This means that a preliminary payment would be made from one party to the other before the merit of the case is officially adjudged.
-Conditions should be met before an order can be granted, considering both the applicants' dependence on life or impacts on business operation and the financial capacity of the party against whom the application is made.
+For claims where overdue alimony, maintenance, child support pensions, medical expenses, or employee payments are involved, or in other urgent matters, courts may issue a preliminary enforcement order.
+This means a preliminary payment would be made from one party to the other before the merit of the case is officially adjudged.
+Conditions should be met before such order can be granted, considering both the applicants' dependency on life or impacts on business operation, and financial capacity of the party against whom the application is made.

-Remedies
+13 Remedies

-13 What substantive remedies are available?
+What substantive remedies are available?